Parī: Western representations

 Arthur de Gobineau tells in his travel report about his 'three years in Asia' a story involving Fath-Ali Shah Qajar and parī.
-Shah Qajar is said to have had a strong inclination towards the occult and had high respect for experts in the supernatural such as dervishes.
+The Shah is said to have had a strong inclination towards the occult and had high respect for experts in the supernatural such as dervishes.
 One day, a dervish warned him that the prince needed precautions to meet the parī.
 The affection of parī might soon turn into wrath when he acted in a way that might offend it.
 He then prepares for a meeting at a pavilion outside the city.
 The garden was adorned with precious golden and silver vessels, jewelry, and costly furniture for the special occasion.
 After sunset, he fell asleep.
-When he woke up again, he found that there was not only was there no parī but also that the dervish was gone.
+When he woke up again, he found that not only was there no parī, but also that the dervish was gone.
 The author of the tale was probably familiarized with the tale on his travels to Tehran at orders of Napoleon III in 1855.
 The authors leave a mark of mockery and use it as a sign of the Persian's gullibility.
 Whether Gobineau's remark holds true or not, the story reflects the popularity of such belief in Iranian consciousness.

 In Thomas Moore's poem "Paradise and the Peri," part of his Lalla Rookh, a peri gains entrance to heaven after three attempts at giving an angel the gift most dear to God.
 The first attempt is "The last libation Liberty draws/From the heart that bleeds and breaks in her cause," a drop of blood from a young soldier killed for an attempt on the life of Mahmud of Ghazni.
 Next is a "Precious sigh/of pure, self-sacrificing love": a sigh stolen from the dying lips of a maiden who died with her lover of bubonic plague in the Mountains of the Moon (Rwenzori Mountains) rather than surviving in exile from the disease and the lover.
 The third gift, the one that gets the peri into heaven, is a "Tear that, warm and meek/Dew'd that repentant sinner's cheek": the tear of an evil old man who repented upon seeing a child praying in the ruins of the Temple of Zeus at Baalbek.
 Robert Schumann set Moore's tale to music as an oratorio, Paradise and the Peri, using an abridged German translation.